 A construction company should create a plan within the client’s budget.
 They should expound on the following responsibilities;

 Clients need their buildings to be completed on the agreed time.
-Thus, the commercial construction company should interview and hire the right personnel like the managers, foremen, and contractors to complete the project.
+Thus, the commercial construction company should interview and hire the right personnel like managers, foremen, and contractors to complete the project.
 They should also ensure the funds needed for the projects are released on time.

 A construction company should be responsible for tracking the project to avoid running late and interfering with the client’s business.
 The tracking involves supervising the managers, contractors, quality control, safety measures, etc.